gerencianet/gn-api-sdk-php/docs/CARNET.md

                   ->response();
 ```

-### Setting expiration date to first charge in the carnet:
+### Setting the expiration date to the first charge:
 `optional`

-The value defaut is today + 8 days.
+The defaut value is today + 8 days.

 ```php
 $response = $apiGN->createCarnet()